roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/TEE-based confidential computing/Create a managed Kubernetes cluster for confidential computing.md

 **Note:** ACK clusters support only VPCs.
 You can select a VPC from the drop-down list.
 If no VPC is available, click **Create VPC** to create one.
 For more information, see [Work with VPCs](/intl.en-US/VPCs and vSwitchs/Work with VPCs.md). |
         |**VSwitch**|Select vSwitches.

 You can select up to three vSwitches that are deployed in different **zones**.
 If no vSwitch is available, click **Create VSwitch** to create one.
-For more information, see [Create a vSwitch](/intl.en-US/VPCs and vSwitchs/Work with vSwitches.md). |
+For more information, see [Work with vSwitches](/intl.en-US/VPCs and vSwitchs/Work with vSwitches.md). |
         |**Network Plug-in**|You must select the **Flannel** plug-in if you want to enable confidential computing.|
         |**Pod CIDR Block**|If you select **Flannel** as the network plug-in, you must set **Pod CIDR Block**.